WaackingQueen/Todo-in-terminal/README.md

 Usage:

-adding a task
+adding a task:
 $ ./todo.py a XXX

-removing a task
+removing a task:
 $ ./todo.py r XXX

-remove all task
+remove all tasks:
 $ ./todo.py ra

-list of tasks
+list of all tasks:
 $ ./todo.py l